AGNC-Lab/Quad/README.md

 - [x] Use joystick to switch the yaw source between Vicon/IMU
 - [ ] Modify function calls/args to passing by reference.
 - [ ] Check att. controller using eq.
 (11) from SE(3) control paper
-- [ ] Try to find how to integrate RadioFalcon with the quads
+- [ ] Find out how to integrate RadioFalcon with the quads